Islandora/documentation/docs/user-documentation/metadata.md

   entered and validated, and how (meta)data is displayed, so it is essentially a metadata profile.

 !!! tip "You cannot change an entity's bundle."
-Once a node is created, its content type cannot be changed.
+    Once a node is created, its content type cannot be easily changed.
 The same holds for media and taxonomy terms and their respective bundles.
     However, you can create a new node of the intended content type, map the field values (programmatically or by copy-and-paste), and update any media or children that refer to the old node to refer to the new one.

 The content types
 available out-of-the-box in Islandora are "Article", "Page", and "Repository